-- · ADC has set own trigger chain.

-- The trigger chain length is set to 3.
-The back-to-back ADC trigger mode is enabled.

-- The trigger source is the PWM submodule 0.
+- Both ADCs have set their own trigger chains. - The trigger chain length is set to 2.
+The back-to-back ADC trigger mode is enabled. - The SyncMode is on.
+In the SyncMode, ADC1 and ADC2 are controlled by the same trigger source.
+The trigger source is the PWM submodule 0.

-Analog sensing - ADC1
+Analog sensing - ADC1 and ADC2

-ADC1 is used for the MC analog sensing of currents and DC-bus voltage.
+ADC1 and ADC2 are used for the MC analog sensing of currents and DC-bus voltage.

-- The ADC1 clock frequency is 62.5 MHz.
-It is taken from the IPG_CLK_ROOT and divided by 2. - The ADC operate as 10-bit with the single-ended conversion and hardware trigger selected.
-The ADC is triggered from ADC_ETC by the trigger generated by the eFlexPWM. - The conversion-complete interrupt is enabled and serves the FOC fast-loop algorithm generated after the last scan is completed by ADC1.
+• The clock frequency for ADC1 and ADC2 is 75 MHz.
+It is taken from IPG_CLK_ROOT and divided by 2.

+- The ADCs operate as 10-bit with the single-ended conversion and hardware trigger selected.
+The ADCs are triggered from ADC_ETC by the trigger generated by the eFlexPWM. - The conversion-complete interrupt is enabled and serves the FOC fast-loop algorithm generated after the last scan is completed by ADC1.